G.rev: History

 G.rev was founded with the mission of developing arcade shooters, but they realized the cost of development was more than their initial investment capital.
 To generate revenue, they took on contract work for Taito and Treasure, co-developing the popular shooter Ikaruga with the latter.
-This relationship would remain fruitful, with G.rev assisting again on Gradius V, and Ikaruga director Hiroshi Iuchi assisting on G.rev's own Strania.
+This relationship would remain fruitful, with G.rev assisting again on Gradius V, and Ikaruga director Hiroshi Iuchi assisting on G.rev's own Strania: The Stella Machina.
 G.rev's first independent release was a puzzle game, Doki Doki Idol Star Seeker, a Mine Sweeper-like arcade puzzle game, created with low investment and high returns in mind.

 With the money in place to develop a full-fledged arcade shooter on their own, the team, under direction of president Hiroyuki Maruyama, set out to develop Border Down as a spiritual successor to the Taito arcade classic Metal Black.
 Border Down was met with wide acclaim among shooter fans following the release of its Dreamcast port, with particular praise paid to its unique beam mechanics and "border system", which put players on different paths if they died.
 They followed this success with Under Defeat, a helicopter shooter praised for its gritty wartime atmosphere.
 Its port to Dreamcast would be one of the last games released on the system.

 Their next release was the unique hybrid game WarTech: Senko no Ronde, which combined shooter-like firing patterns and themes in a projectile-based fighting game similar to Taito's Psychic Force series.
 With the Dreamcast shooter support diminishing, they chose to port the Sega NAOMI game to Xbox 360, remaking the game's graphics and adding gameplay enhancements along the way.
 This release, Senko no Ronde Rev. X, became the first G.rev game to be released in North America as WarTech: Senko no Ronde.
 The American release was met with mixed reviews that praised the title's innovation but criticized the brief length and high pricepoint.
 Some of the gameplay enhancements of Rev. X were carried over to the arcade release Senko no Ronde SP.